Korean, Edit

 1. Overview

-⑴ The concepts of distance and similarity are often used interchangeably.
+⑴ The difference between norm and distance: often used interchangeably.

 ① Commonality: Saying two data points are close (short distance) is equivalent to saying they are similar.
 In other words, distance ∝ 1 / similarity.